General Liability Insurance

 Why you need General Liability Insurance?

 General liability (GL) insurance (also known as small business liability insurance or commercial liability insurance) gives you the peace-of-mind that your business assets are protected against risks or unforeseen events.
 If a third party alleges property damage, injury, or bodily harm, you won’t have to worry about your construction business assets being depleted by medical bills, court costs, settlements, or judgements.

 In the high-risk construction industry, safety and protection are part of the job.
-General liability insurance is one way you can protect your business and keep your assets where you want them.
+General liability insurance for roofing contractors is one way you can protect your business and keep your assets where you want them.
 You work hard to build your business.
-General liability insurance works hard to protect it.
+General liability insurance for electrical contractors works hard to protect it.

-This section explains what our Business General Liability Insurance offers.
+This section explains what our Business General Liability Insurance for general contractors offers.
 You should consider General Liability Insurance Coverage if you or your employees: